cgay/lsp-mode/docs/page/adding-new-language.md

 ---
 # Adding support for languages

-## Registering server
+## Registering a server

-Here it is the minimal configuration that is needed for new language server registration.
-Refer to the documentation of `lsp-mode.el` for the additional settings supported on registration time.
+Here is the minimal configuration that is needed for new language server registration.
+Refer to the documentation of `lsp-mode.el` for the additional settings supported at registration time.
 `lsp-language-id-configuration` must be updated to contain the corresponding mode -\> language id - in this case `(python-mode .
 "python")`